City Clerk's Office

 Q: I need witnesses to notarize my document.
 Could a staff member serve as a witness?

-Q: When can I visit the City Clerk’s office to have something notarized?
+Q: When can I visit the Office of the City Clerk to have something notarized?

 Q: What type of identification is required to notarize a document?

-A: A photocopy of non-expired, government-issued photo identification.
-Such as a Driver's License, Passport, FOID card, consular card, and Active Duty Military ID.
+A: A photocopy of a non-expired, government-issued photo identification, including a Driver's License, Passport, FOID card, consular card, and Active Duty Military ID.
 All identification MUST have a photo and identifying information such as name and date of birth.

-Q: How much do we charge to notarize a document?
+Q: How much does the Office of the City Clerk charge to notarize a document?

 A: Effective March 17th, 2025, the cost of notarizing a document is $5.00 per stamped page.